Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

     - **REDIRECT_URI**: The redirect URI used in the previous step must be passed again.
     - **SCOPES**: The scopes used in the previous step must be passed again.

-4. If `acquireToken` is successful, the token claims are extracted and placed in an instance of IdentityContextData (e.g., `context`) and saved to the session.
-The application then instantiates this from the session whenever it needs access to it.
+4. If `acquireToken` is successful, the token claims are extracted.
+If the nonce check passes, the results are placed in `context` (an instance of `IdentityContextData`) and saved to the session.
+The application can then instantiate this from the session (by way of an instance of `IdentityContextAdapterServlet`) whenever it needs access to it:

+    ```java
+    // parse IdToken claims from the IAuthenticationResult:
+    // (the next step - validateNonce - requires parsed claims)
+    context.setIdTokenClaims(result.idToken());

+    // if nonce is invalid, stop immediately! this could be a token replay!
+    // if validation fails, throws exception and cancels auth:
+    validateNonce(context);

+    // set user to authenticated:
+    context.setAuthResult(result, client.tokenCache().serialize());

+    // handle groups overage if it has occurred.
+    handleGroupsOverage(context);
+    ```

+5. After previous step, group memberships may be extracted by calling `context.getGroups()` (an instance of `IdentityContextData`).
-5. If the user is a member of too many groups, a call to `context.getGroups()` will be empty at this point.
-Meanwhile, `context.getGroupsOverage()` will return `true`, signalling that getting the full list of groups will require a call to Microsoft Graph.
-See OverageServlet.java for an example of how to populate `context.groups`.
+6. If the user is a member of too many groups (>200), a call to `context.getGroups()` might have been empty if it weren't for the call to `handleGroupsOverage()`.
+Meanwhile, `context.getGroupsOverage()` will return `true`, signalling that an overage has occurred, and that getting the full list of groups will require a call to Microsoft Graph.
+See `handleGroupsOverage()` method in `AuthHelper.java` for this application uses `context.setGroups()` when there is an overage.

 #### Protecting the routes